vohuutridung/SGL/README.md

 ## Training data format

-Training uses all 1,000 rows from `simplescaling/s1K-1.1` at the pinned revision recorded in the mask manifest.
+Training uses all 1,000 rows from `simplescaling/s1K-1.1`.
 Each raw row is mapped as follows:

 - `question` becomes the user message.
 - `deepseek_thinking_trajectory` becomes the reasoning trajectory and is split